mycom-int/jersey-guice-aop/README.md

 The Domain is pretty trivial and basically provides a basic lookup service in a (jazz) musician database.
 The UI part is even simplier as it is a plain HTML document instrumented with some jQuery in order to fetch the data from the server.

 In terms of DI  we simply want to use the interface injection in order to access our the Application layer of or DDD stack in the REST resources.
-This  pretty similar to what we all do our domain code anyway.
+This is pretty similar to what we all do in our domain code anyway.

-In terms of AOP we use method interception for a number of achievements, and in this example we’ll show how to use a method level annotation ( @LogPerformances ) in order to track the time spent in the execution.
+In terms of AOP we use method interception for a number of achievements, and in this example we’ll show how to use a method level annotation ( @LogPerformances ) in order to track the time spent in the method execution.

 ## Architecture